Rjhayzun2023/ETH-Avax_proof-Smart_contract_management_Project/README.md

 # Starter Next/Hardhat Project

-After cloning the github, you will want to do the following to get the code running on your computer.
+Inside the gitpod, you will want to do the following to get the code running on your computer.

 1. Inside the project directory, in the terminal type: npm i
 2. Open two additional terminals in your VS code